LeaderSteve84/AirBnB_clone_v4/README.md

 	<li><a href="https://intranet.alxswe.com/rltoken/kmBzs_QPD72Oz--Yk80JHw">GET & POST request</a></li>
 	<li><a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS">HTTP access control (CORS)</a></li>
 </ol>

+## installations

+Before starting the project…
+You will work on a codebase using Flasgger, you will need to install it locally first before starting the RestAPI:

+$ sudo apt-get install -y python3-lxml
+$ sudo pip3 install flask_cors # if it was not installed yet
+$ sudo pip3 install flasgger
+If the RestAPI is not starting, please read the error message.
+Based on the(ses) error message(s), you will have to troubleshoot potential dependencies issues.

+Here some solutions:

+jsonschema exception
+$ sudo pip3 uninstall -y jsonschema
+$ sudo pip3 install jsonschema==3.0.1
+No module named 'pathlib2'
+$ sudo pip3 install pathlib2

 Second part of Airbnb: Joann Vuong

 ## License
 Public Domain.
 No copy write protection.